-WRAP simulates management of the water resources of river/reservoir systems subject to priority-based water allocation.
-The modeling system facilitates assessment of hydrologic and institutional water availability and reliability for specified water use requirements.
+WRAP simulates management of the water resources of river/reservoir systems subject to priority-based water allocation and performs statistical frequency and reliability analyses of simulation results.
+The modeling system facilitates assessment of hydrologic and institutional water availability and reliability for specified water regulation and use requirements.
 Basin-wide impacts of water resources development projects and management strategies may be evaluated.
 The software package is generalized for application to any river/reservoir system, with input files being developed for the particular river basin of concern.
-The latest (August 2015) version of the software and manuals may be downloaded from this site along with input files for the examples in the manuals and descriptions of additions and revisions reflected in current and past versions.
+The latest (July 2018) version of the software and manuals may be downloaded from this site along with input files for the examples in the manuals and descriptions of additions and revisions reflected in current and past versions.

 WRAP is incorporated in the Texas Commission on Environmental Quality (TCEQ) Water Availability Modeling (WAM) System.
 Development and expansion of WRAP has been sponsored by the TCEQ in collaboration with other agencies and the Texas water management community.
 An array of WAM information including WRAP input datasets for all the river basins of Texas is accessible through the TCEQ WAM website.

 The TCEQ WAM System and original WRAP are based on a monthly computational time step.
 The daily WRAP modeling capabilities described in the Daily Manual are still in a developmental status.
 Daily WAM datasets for case study river basins are under development and are not available at present through the download table.

 The last selection in the download table provides access to developmental test versions of WRAP software currently being modified and drafts of relevant documents.
 The draft folder is empty at present.

 Texas A&M University